 Visiting Alfama will probably tire you out.
 The area is located on a hill and all the streets go up and down again.
 The good thing about it are the views.
 Miraduro das Portas do Sol is one of the most famous ones.
 From here you can admire the views over the river and the nearby houses.
 It’s a very touristy spot, but it’s worth stopping here for a minute, or two.

 Miraduro de Santa Luzia

 Miraduro de Santa Luzia is located just next to the Miraduro das Portas do Sol.
 The view from here is very impressive and the garden is stunning.
 There are less people at this spot than at the previously mentioned one, which makes it a nice place to unwind for a bit.

-Saint Anthony’s Church in Alfama was built in the 12-th century.
+The famous trams pass the church.
+It’s a great spot for photos!The Sé Cathedral in Alfama was built in the 12-th century.
 It’s one of the oldest buildings in Lisbon.
 From the outside and inside it’s not as impressive as the other churches you will find in Europe, but art enthusiasts and historians will find it very interesting.
 I really like the streets that run near the church.

 Saint George’s Castle

 If you have some cash and time to spare then visiting Saint George’s Castle will be a nice way of seeing the city from above.
 I think that visiting Alfama without coming here wouldn’t be complete.
 If you don’t want to pay 8 Euros entrance fee, then wander around the streets near the castle.

 The famous tram 28 goes through the whole Alfama!
 It’s a really cool attraction.
 The trams come from the 30s.
 They were supposed to be given to a museum, but it turned out that they cannot be replaced.
 The tracks in Lisbon are too narrow and modern trams wouldn’t be able to ride on them.
 That’s why the old ones, including the number 28 are still used here as a mode of public transportation.
 A ticket costs 1.45 Euros.